sousaman/liri-node-app/README.md

 All commands entered will be stored in a log.txt file

-**Be sure to create your own .env file to hold your Spotify and Twitter keys** **Be sure to install all of the node packages mentioned above before use**
+**Be sure to create your own .env file to hold your Spotify and Twitter keys and** **be sure to install all of the node packages mentioned above before use**